webdriverio/visual-testing/README.md

 > [!NOTE]
 > - Most of the Visual Testing options will also work for the Storybook Runner, see the [WebdriverIO](https://webdriver.io/docs/visual-testing) documentation.
 > - The Storybook Runner will overwrite all your capabilities and can only run on the browsers that it supports, see [`--browsers`](#browsers).
+> - The Storybook Runner does not support an existing config that uses Multiremote capabilities and will throw an error.
 > - The Storybook Runner only supports Desktop Web, not Mobile Web.
-> - Desktop Mobile Emulation will be released later this year

 ### Storybook Runner Service Options
 Service options can be provided like this